 - Clean out the pens on a daily basis – clean and dry floors are essential to the quality of the animals.

-- Wet and unclean floors increase the risk of slippery floors, and accumulates ammonia, both of which reduces claw health and quality.
+- Wet and unclean floors increase the risk of slippery floors and accumulate ammonia, both of which reduce claw health and quality.

 - Weekly follow-up on daily gain and growth in the pens and different age groups.

 All management and routines should be planned and executed with a focus on predictability and uniformity throughout the entire growth period, and handling of breeding animals in this period are key elements in their future behaviour and lifetime productivity in the breeding system.

 Throughout the growth period, socialisation is highly important for herd productivity and general welfare – including animal quality and longevity.
 The socialisation of breeding animals includes both interactions between employees and animals, but also between animal groups.

 Everyday contact with the animals should always be as calm as possible, in order to ensure positive interactions between employees and animals.
 The focus should be on behaviour in all routines implemented in during growth – through efficient implementation of good routines and avoiding ineffective routines causing negative interactions.